mskf1383/pashmak/README.md

 ## Installation

 ### GNU/Linux/Unix
-this installation guide is for GNU/Linux/UNIX systems. also compile process needs `pyinstaller`. if you don't have pyinstaller, type `pip3 install pyinstaller` in terminal
+This installation guide is for GNU/Linux/UNIX systems.
+Also compile process needs `pyinstaller`.
+If you don't have pyinstaller, type `pip3 install pyinstaller` in terminal.

+First download this repository.
+Then go to repository directory and run terminall.

 compile & install: